Particular/NServiceBus.Persistence.Sql/tools/sagajsonstatepatch/README.md

 ## Usage

-When the tool is ran it shows this data and asks to run the tool as a dry run and shows the "patch" UPDATE queries that would be executed and some statistics on processed records and patch success/failure statistics.
+When the tool is run it shows this data and asks to run the tool as a dry run and shows the "patch" UPDATE queries that would be executed and some statistics on processed records and patch success/failure statistics.

 NOTE: It is recommended to backup the data and thoroughly review the output of the tool.

 ### Arguments

-The tool requires a connection string and a table name which need to be provided on the commandline:
+The tool requires a connection string and a table name which need to be provided on the command line:

     sagajsonstatepatch.exe ""connection string"" ""table name""